KennyLoRI/pubMedNLP/DOCUMENTATION.md

 ### Technical orchestration
 ![Figure 1: Overview of the deployed pipelines](project_docs/pipelinesOverview.png) For our technical orchestration, we employed Kedro, an open-source data pipeline framework to create reproducible, maintainable, and modular data science code [^1].
 Due to the complexity and the strong interdependence of these components, using Kedro was crucial to enforcing code quality and system stability.
 Furthermore, the ability to extract system settings such as prompt templates, retrieval strategies and model hyperparameters into the `parameters.yml` file streamlined our evaluation procedure by providing the possibility to perform a grid search over a predefined set of parameters for the full modelling pipeline which we structured into a separate evaluation pipeline.
 While this enhanced stability of Kedro was a crucial benefit during development and evaluation, the actual deployment of the pipeline as a user-friendly application was structured into a one-node "chat" pipeline since the modular architecture of Kedro forces to re-initialize our model for each new query/pipeline run.
 This severely disrupts its usage flow and is a conceptual flaw of the basic Kedro setup that is rooted in its construction for general Machine Learning scenarios instead of highly repetitive LLM applications.
 Using one single chat node that encompasses all steps from the modelling pipeline solves this issue.
 Still, we want to highlight that this is only a prototyping solution.
 For a system in production, such redundancies must be avoided.
 Developing a solution for this problem on top of the current Kedro architecture was, however, beyond the scope of this project.
 It is our hope nonetheless, that Kedro will support LLM pipeline flows in the future, making this step less burdensome.
 In the following paragraphs, we will highlight the noticeable aspects of each of these pipelines and nodes, providing an overview of the challenges faced and the solutions built.
+The technically interested reader can find all relevant parameters and system settings mentioned throughout the following detailed explanation in the parameters.yml file of this repository.

 ### Data Processing Pipeline
 #### Data Extraction